mcelle888/Wedding_Planner/README.md

 #### Feature 3:
-Creates a text file containing the users basic information, suppliers and final cost estimate.
+Creates a text file the user can save that contains the users basic information, suppliers and final cost estimate.
 Will print whether they are under or over budget and by how much.

 ### Help Documentation

-#### Hardware Requirements

 #### App Installation Guide
 ##### 1. Open Terminal
 In your terminal window, check that you have the correct version of python installed.
 You can do this by running:
 ```bash